In the following you find answers to common questions. If your question is not answered please contact housing@au.dk

 A non-refundable booking fee of 600 DKK will be charged if you accept a housing offer through AU Housing.

-AU Housing disposes of a limited number of rooms for specified categories of international students where you can live for a maximum of 12 months.
-The rooms are furnished, and AU Housing provides a number of services that make life easier for international students arriving directly from abroad.
-You can not choose a specific location of your accommodation and you will receive one housing offer only.
+AU Housing offers a limited number of furnished rooms for specific categories of international students, with a maximum stay of 12 months.
+The service is designed to make the transition easier for students arriving from abroad.
+However, you cannot choose a specific location, and you will receive only one housing offer.

 Most students are allocated rooms outside the campus area and the city center.
 If you must live in the city centre, you will have to look for a room at the private market.
 From most rooms allocated via AU Housing it is possible to reach campus within 30 minutes, either by bike or by bus.